By using the Buy an NHS PPC service means you agree to the following terms and conditions.

 Paying by Direct Debit

-If you buy a 12 month PPC, you can pay in 10 monthly instalments by Direct Debit.
+If you buy a 12 month PPC online or by phone, you can pay in 10 monthly instalments by Direct Debit.
+This payment option is not available in pharmacies.

-By selecting this payment method, you are entering into a commitment to pay all of the instalments.
+By selecting Direct Debit, you are entering into a commitment to pay all of the instalments.

 You cannot choose the date we collect your first payment.
 You can change your monthly payment date after we collect your first instalment.